Updated: Nov 16, 2020

 1/3 cup extra virgin olive oil

 Preheat the oven to 400° and lay the cubed squash out on a large sheet pan.
 Drizzle the cubes with about 1/4 cup of olive oil and season with 1 tsp salt and some ground black pepper to taste.
 Toss to combine.
 Lay the cubes in a flat even layer.
-Roast on an upper middle rack for 40-45 minutes, until the squash is tender and the edges have started to caramelize. *You will only need 1-1/2 cups of squash for this recipe, so enjoy those leftovers!
+Roast on an upper middle rack for about 40 minutes, until the squash is tender and the edges have started to caramelize.

 Meanwhile, cook the rice.
-Place the rice, 4 cups water, and a large pinch of salt in a medium pot.
+Place the rice and a large pinch of salt in a medium pot and cover with water by several inches.
 Bring to a boil, then reduce to low and simmer the rice until it is tender but still a little chewy (not mushy).
 This could take anywhere between 40-60 minutes.
 Check to see if the rice grains have started to split open revealing the white insides- this generally means they are done!
 Add more water to the pot if the rice is absorbing to much.
-When the rice is done, drain it in a fine mesh colander to remove any excess liquid.
+When the rice is done, strain it in a fine mesh colander to remove any excess liquid.
 Set it aside.

-Add the warm rice, 1-1/2 cups of squash, pomegranate seeds, parsley, scallion, and toasted nuts to the bowl.
+Add the warm rice, the roasted squash, pomegranate seeds, parsley, scallions, and toasted nuts to the bowl.
 Toss to mix.
 Serve warm or at room temperature.

 *Rice, squash, and vinaigrette can be made and stored separately up to 2 days ahead.
 Let the chilled ingredients come to room temperature before proceeding with the recipe.
 For best results, add nuts and parsley right before serving.